 GCSE Grades 2016- Grammar Schools Buck The Decline

-To understand how to analyse these statistics, the metrics by which we measure the results must first be understood.
+To understand how to analyse these statistics, we must first understand the metrics by which we measure the results.
 There are two yardsticks.
-First, the percentage of pupils who achieved five grades between A* and C; second, the percentage of GCSE’s graded which were given A* or A marks.
-(The Telegraph have yet to correct the mislabelling of the columns in the results on their web page which confuses the two measurements- corrected versions can be found on the Independent’s website).
+First, the percentage of pupils who achieved five grades between A* and C; second, the percentage of GCSE’s graded was given A* or A marks.
+(The Telegraph have yet to correct the mislabelling of the columns in the results on their web page, which confuses the two measurements- you can find updated versions on the Independent’s website).

 Compared with their selective cousins, comprehensive schools lag behind.
 The highest score on the same metric posted by a comprehensive school is that of Dame Alice Owen’s school, which reported a relatively low 68.5%.
 Only five state schools in total scored over 50%, and only 26 of the 182 comprehensives received more than 40%.

-To illustrate this in action, the statistics include ‘partially selective’ schools, who as their name suggests are a sort of middle ground between regular state schools and selective grammar schools.
-These partially selective schools are counted as comprehensives, and three of the four highest scoring comprehensives when judged by A* and A grades are partially selective.
+To illustrate this in action, the statistics include ‘partially selective’ schools, which, as their name suggests, are a sort of middle ground between regular state schools and selective grammar schools.
+These partially selective schools are counted as comprehensives, and three of the four highest-scoring comprehensives when judged by A* and A grades are somewhat selective.

 Of course, the suggested reaction to this analysis is to ‘take it as you will’.
 It is hardly surprising that selective schools, which by nature select the highest achievers among their applicants each year, are those with the highest results.
 For a parent, however, seeing that 99% or more pupils received at least five A* to C grades in 70 of the 132 grammar schools whose results were published is reassuring.

-Not all children can challenge themselves to the highest academic level, and nor should they have to; while no child should be left behind, nor should any child be held back.
-This is the value that grammar schools can add to our education system; the key for unlocking this potential value is to open up grammar schools even further still to children of all backgrounds.
+Not all children can challenge themselves to the highest academic level, nor should they have to, while no child should be left behind, nor should any child be held back.
+This is the value that grammar schools can add to our education system; the key to unlocking this potential value is to open up grammar schools even further to children of all backgrounds.